ld4mbse/oslc-adapter-simulink/README.md

 2. *Change the directory of the command prompt to the/bin folder of the Tomcat installation directory using the cd command (Example:  cd C:\Program Files\apache-tomcat-8.0.24-windows-x64\apache-tomcat-8.0.24\bin)*
 3. *Launch Tomcat by running the following command: catalina start*

+*For all options except 1), if you wish to stop the Tomcat server*

+1. *Open a command prompt*
+2. *Change the directory of the command prompt to the/bin folder of the Tomcat installation directory using the cd command*
+3. *Stop Tomcat by running the following command: shutdown –force.
+Note: It is important to avoid a memory problem by using shutdown –force, else the OSLC Simulink adapter can cause a memory leak*

 #### Option #1: Deploying OSLC Simulink adapter on Tomcat server embedded in Eclipse launched through Maven
 Select the oslc4jsimulink launch configuration (Run -> Run Configurations… and select in the Maven build category the launch configuration named **oslc adapter for simulink** and click Run.
 In the console window, several logging related exceptions will appear (SLF4J and log4j).
 This is not critical.